-NBA Rumors: LeBron James Could Be ‘Sentimental Favorite’ To Win MVP If He Didn’t Get Hurt, Says NBA Exec
+NBA Rumors: LeBron James Could’ve Been ‘Sentimental Favorite’ To Win MVP If He Didn’t Get Hurt, Says NBA Exec

 — Herald Sun (@theheraldsun) April 2, 2019

-Had he remained healthy throughout the 2018-19 NBA season and helped the Lakers reach the playoffs, LeBron James undeniably has a strong chance to win his fifth MVP award this year.
+Had he remained healthy throughout the 2018-19 NBA season and helped the Lakers reach the playoffs, James undeniably would have had a strong chance to win his fifth MVP award this year.
 However, unexpected things do happen even to the man who’s currently considered as the best basketball player in the world.
-As of now, James should focus on bringing his body back to its 100 percent shape before the start of 2019-20 NBA season.
+As of now, James is focusing on bringing his body back to 100 percent shape before the start of the 2019-20 NBA season.

 After missing the Western Conference Playoffs for the sixth straight year, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka are expected to be more aggressive in finding superstars who could play alongside LeBron James next season.
 Aside from having the salary cap space to chase big names in free agency, the Lakers also have a plethora of trade assets to engage in a blockbuster deal in the 2019 NBA offseason.